arphanetx/Monocle/README.md

 # ⚙️ Setup

 ## System Requirements
-Monocle uses the Mistral-7B-Instruct-v0.2 model, and where possible offloads processing to your systems GPU.
-It is reccomended to run Monocle on a machine with 32GB of RAM and a dedicated Nvidia GPU with atleast 4GB of memory. **However** it can run on lower spec machines, but will be significantly slower.
+**Monocle uses the Mistral-7B-Instruct-v0.2 model, and where possible offloads processing to your systems GPU.
+It is reccomended to run Monocle on a machine with a minimum of 16GB of RAM and a dedicated Nvidia GPU with atleast 4GB of memory. **However** it can run on lower spec machines, but will be significantly slower.

+**Monocle has been tested on Windows 11, however, should be compatable with Unix and other systems.**

 ## Dependencies
+Monocle requires **Nvidia Cuda** of which allows for greatly increased performance of the LLM.
+A [guide here](https://telin.ugent.be/telin-docs/windows/pytorch/) can be seen on how to setup Cuda.

 Monocle requires [Ghidra](https://ghidra-sre.org/) to be installed and accessible.
 Additionally, ensure that `analyzeHeadless` is available in your environment.